swastika0015/earlyai-docs/setup-and-configuration-guide.md

 <br>
 Installation
 * Search for **EarlyAI** on the Visual Studio Marketplace via the IDE or the [Web](https://marketplace.visualstudio.com/items?itemName=Early-ai.EarlyAI) and Install Early's extension
-* Ensure that your project is set up with NodeJS and Jest
+* Ensure that your project is set up with NodeJS and Jest.

 ## 2. Configuration
+You are ready to go if you have Jest configured and the above prerequisites installed!
+If not, please continue reading below for further setup instructions.

 Configure Jest in your project to integrate with the extension.
 Below is an example of a typical Jest configuration suitable for TypeScript projects:
 Filename is “jest.config.ts” and resides in the project's root folder.